Explore the World of Piping

 What should never lack is, that in the handle, the diameter and the Pressure Class of a Spade or Spacer is engraved; this applies also for the Spectacle Blind.

 The sealing surfaces of a Spectacle Blind, Spade or Ring Spacer are usually conducted in accordance with the Face Finish from the flange.
-The diameter always is slightly larger than the Raised Face of a flange; by a correct assembly, the bolts are just not touched by the Blind or Spacer.
+The diameter always is slightly larger than the Raised Face of a flange; by a correct assembly, the bolts are just not touched by the Spade or Spacer.

 The diameter of them, is depending on the flange size, and the thickness from the Pressure Class of a flange.